TABLE OF CONTENTS

 The next step you are going to want to do involves starting to find a way to identify the business’ customer that may be interested in your subscription box.
 An easy way to identify your customer is to look towards your competitor.
 Let the customers that are interested in your competitor’s box inform you of who to target.
 It is important that you get as specific as possible, so look for age range, preferred social media platform, and any other specific demographic you can figure out.

 4. Price it Right

 It is important that you find the right price for your box.
 Sure, you can look towards your competitor, but that cannot be your only guiding light.
 As a budding business, you need to make sure you find a price that is just right.
 Too high could turn customers off, whereas too low can make potential customers think you are selling a subpar product.
-To be on the safe side, try to keep your price near or at 40 percent profit margin threshold.
+To be on the safe side, try to keep your price near or at a 40 percent profit margin threshold.

 5. Continuity Box Prep

-The next step is focusing on the subscription box you are starting.
+The next step is focusing on the subscription box business you are starting.
 You should get two ideas ready: one is a prototype box and the other is the actual box you’ll be preparing each month for subscribers.

 The reason you want a prototype is so you can send that to potential customers as a sample.
-Be sure to keep items in the prototype box that are easy to gather, and make sure the quality of the products inside the sample box match the quality of the items you’ll be sending once your customer is subscribed.
+Be sure to keep items in the prototype box that are easy to gather, and make sure the quality of the products inside the sample box matches the quality of the items you’ll be sending once your customer is subscribed.